 2. Sciatica

 Sciatica occurs when the sciatic nerve, which runs from the lower back to the legs, becomes compressed or irritated.
-This condition causes sharp pain on one lower back side, typically radiating into the buttocks and legs.
-The pain from sciatica is usually worse when sitting or making sudden movements, and it can be accompanied by tingling, numbness, or weakness in the affected leg.
+This condition causes sharp pain in one lower back, typically radiating into the buttocks and legs.

 3. Herniated Disc